finos/symphony-bdk-java/docs/configuration.md

 the appId, the private key or the certificate for authenticating the extension app.
 - `ssl` contains trustStore and trustStore password for SSL communication.
 - `datafeed` contains information of the datafeed service to be used by the bot.
+- `commonJwt` feature flag that when enabled will use the `Authorization` header instead of the `sessionToken` for any api call.
+It will be false by default and for now it is only allowed on non obo pod api calls.
 - `retry` contains information for retry mechanism to be used by the bot.

 Although not recommended for RSA private keys, you can specify absolute paths to classpath resources for the following fields: